russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 * The first path is to a HTTP extension node.
 The node samples the video frames to a value set by you using the samplingOptions field and then relays the frames, as images, to the AI module YOLOv3, which is an object detector.
 The node receives the results, which are the objects (people) detected by the model.
 The HTTP extension node then publishes the results via the IoT Hub message sink node to the IoT Edge hub.
 * The second path is to a signal gate processor that is triggered by the IoT Hub source node, which receives messages from the IoT Edge hub, which received messages from the objectCounter module.
 The objectCounter module is set up to receive messages from the IoT Edge hub, which include the object detection results (vehicles in traffic).
 The module checks these messages and looks for objects of a certain type, which were configured via a setting.
 When such an object is found, this module sends a message to the IoT Edge hub.
 Those "object found" messages are then routed to the IoT Hub source node of the media graph.
 Upon receiving such a message, the IoT Hub source node in the media graph triggers the signal gate processor node.
 The signal gate processor node then opens for a configured amount of time.
 Video flows through the gate to the asset sink node for that duration.
 That portion of the live stream is then recorded via the asset sink node to an asset in your Azure Media Services account.
 * The third path is to a motion detection processor node.
 This node examines the incoming video frames and determines if there is motion in the video.
 If motion is detected, the node then triggers the signal gate processor.
 * The fourth path is to a signal gate processor.
 This signal gate processor receives video frames from the RTSP source, and once the signal gate is triggered by the motion detection process, it passes the video frames to the file sink node.
-That portion of the live stream is then recorded via the file sink node to the file system on your edge device.
+That portion of the live stream is then recorded via the file sink node to the file system on your Edge device.

 ## Set up your development environment